dansiegel/MauiFest2022/ReadMe.md

 ## Running the Project

-Please note this demo is currently using a CI build of Prism.Maui which is only available for GitHub Sponsors via the [SponsorConnect NuGet Feed](https://sponsorconnect.dev).
-Some APIs shown in this Demo are not yet publicly available, and will be in the next public release.
+This demo has been updated to use the latest preview of Prism.Maui for .NET MAUI SR1.
+Due to a known issue with the .NET MAUI Workload if you are running this demo after SR2 has been released you will experience errors.
+You will need to update to a newer version of Prism.Maui which does not show dependencies on MAUI NuGet packages.
+The latest build of Prism including Prism.Maui is always available to GitHub Sponsors via the [SponsorConnect NuGet Feed](https://sponsorconnect.dev).

 ## Key Concepts